This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 Using Magic Erasure

-Magic Erasure is a commercial abrasive.
+Magic Erasure is abrasive.
 It is less abrasive that sandpaper, but it does the same thing.
-If you use it, you are removing the playfield coating and paint.
+It is far more abrasive than Novus 2.
+If you use Magic Erasure, you are removing the playfield coating and paint.
 Yet, done properly, ball swirls can, sometimes be removed.

 Note: Only proceed with Magic Erasure if you are prepared to have to re-seal the playfield.
 Carefully read that link before you use Magic Erasure.